 The various elements of the compensation packages for the Company's executive officers are not directly inter-related.
-For example, if it does not appear as though the target bonus will be achieved, the number of options that will be granted is not affected.
-If options that are granted in one year become underwater due to a decrease in the Company's stock price, the amount of the bonus amount or compensation to be paid the executive officer for the next year is not impacted.
-Similarly, if options become extremely valuable due to a rising stock price, the amount of compensation or bonus to be awarded for the next year is not affected.
-However, the compensation committee does evaluate the total value of executive remuneration when making decisions with respect to any particular element thereof.
+For example, if it does not appear as though the target annual cash incentive award will be achieved, the number of options that will be granted is not affected.
+If options that are granted in one year become underwater due to a decline in the Company's stock price, the amount of the annual cash incentive award or compensation to be paid the executive officer for the next year is not impacted.
+Similarly, if options become extremely valuable due to a rising stock price, the amount of compensation or annual cash incentive award to be awarded for the next year is not affected.
+However, the compensation committee does evaluate the total value of executive remuneration when making decisions with respect to any particular compensation element.